GfellerLab/MixTCRviz/README.txt

    If input2 is provided, the comparisons is performed with this second input, and not the baseline repertoire.

-- baseline.file (default="") .rda file containing information about baseline repertoire.
+- baseline.file (default=NULL) .rda file containing information about
+   baseline repertoire.
 If empty, the default baseline repertoires are used.

 Optional parameters: